-Is This the Hottest, Most Hydrating Ingredient in Skin Care Right Now?
+What Are Ceramides and Why Are They Among the Most Hydrating Ingredient in Skin Care Right Now?

 “Ceramides are certainly the underdog when thinking about skin care,” Greenwich, CT dermatologist Kim Nichols, MD, says.
 “While you may not recognize them as a well-known skin care ingredient, they certainly deserve to be—they create the skin’s natural protective layer, assist in holding the skin together and are vital in helping to retain moisture in the skin.”
 Denver dermatologist Joel Cohen, MD agrees.
 “Most patients don’t know about them or much about them.
 The few that do, know that they are helpful in moisturizing the skin.
 I absolutely recommended patients use ceramides.”

 So how can something so important be so under-the-radar?
 For starters, Dr. Nichols says that the accessibility and formulations of ceramides have changed somewhat over the years, so it’s not so much that they’re “new,” as they are more accessible (brands like Elizabeth Arden, Dr. Jart+ and CeraVe even have entire ranges devoted to them and Drunk Elephant just reformulated its popular LaLa Retro Cream to include them).
 “Now you will find them in many over-the-counter skin care products, which was not always the case.
 Also, many skin care lines are combining ceramides with other hydrating lipid ingredients, such as cholesterol and fatty acids to give extra intense moisture retention.”